 LaGuardia Airport (LGA) is one the busiest airports in the United States, yet it has no direct rail link.
-It is widely criticized as a substandard airport in terms of flight delays, outdated facilities, hellish traffic, and the aforementioned lack of rapid transit options.
+It is widely criticized as a substandard airport in terms of flight delays, outdated facilities, hellish traffic, and its lack of rapid transit options.

-A few years back, Governor Cuomo unveiled an ambitious redevelopment plan for the airport, which includes an AirTrain.
-However, this AirTrain is rife with problems, from its proposed routing away from Manhattan, to its $2 billion price tag, to its Flushing Bay alignment.
+A few years back, former governor Andrew Cuomo unveiled an ambitious redevelopment plan for the airport, which included an AirTrain.
+However, this AirTrain was rife with problems, from its proposed routing away from Manhattan, to its $2 billion price tag, to its Flushing Bay alignment.
 Mind you, the project was initially slated to cost $450 million and was supposed to run over the Grand Central Parkway (GCP).

 It’s clear we need something different.

-The previous plan for an LGA rail link called for extending the Astoria El to the airport – a plan that dates back to 1943!
-Community opposition killed this plan each time the City proposed it.
-More recently, the proposal appeared to die once again at the EIS phase of Governor Cuomo’s LGA project – a phase transit advocates lambasted as “rigged”.
+The previous plan for an LGA rail link called for extending the Astoria El to the airport – a plan dating back to 1943!
+Previously, community opposition killed this plan whenever the City proposed it.
+More recently, the proposal appeared to die once again at the EIS phase of Cuomo’s LGA project – a phase transit advocates lambasted as “rigged”.

 And I agree!
 However, former governor Cuomo’s grip on NY was so strong that it appeared the “backwards” LGA AirTrain was inevitable.
 Thus, in two editions of the NYTIP INSIDER (see here and here), I discussed ways to improve the proposed LGA AirTrain.